-5.7.1 Schedule.
+- 5.7.1 Schedule.
 It is understood that scheduling of instructional days, instructional minutes, passing times, lunch periods and other such minutes shall be substantially in accordance with past practice except where regulations relating to the implementation of California Education Code Sections 46200-46204 otherwise provide, in which event the schedule shall be in compliance with such regulations.
 The scheduling of scheduled days and/or minimum days, if any, shall likewise be modified in accordance with said regulations.
-It is the intent of this Agreement that the instructional days and instructional year within the District shall comply with or exceed the requirements of

-Sections 46200-46204, and in the event any provision of this Agreement would result in the District's failure to meet or exceed such requirements then the parties agree that the requirements of said Sections 46200-46204 shall apply as if set forth herein in full in place of the nonconforming provision.

-- 5.7.2 Effective with the 2015-2016 school year the Certificated work year will consist of 183 days. - 5.7.3 Effective with the 2016-17 school year the certificated work year will consist of 184 days.
+It is the intent of this Agreement that the instructional days and instructional year within the District shall comply with or exceed the requirements of Sections 46200-46204, and in the event any provision of this Agreement would result in the District's failure to meet or exceed such requirements then the parties agree that the requirements of said Sections 46200-46204 shall apply as if set forth herein in full in place of the nonconforming provision. - 5.7.2 Effective with the 2016-17 school year the certificated work year will consist of 184 days.